What is Santa’s Myers Briggs profile?

-What is Santa’s Myers Briggs profile?
+So, to the burning issue of Santa’s profile.
 I know it’s not the foremost question on your mind right now.
 Questions such as “Who just pinched those sausage rolls?“ are reverberating around my ears as I write this.
-But it has been niggling me since those OPP folks posed it on their Blog this week.
-They have been doing some seasonal research and come to a conclusion with which I must slightly disagree. ”So what?”, you ask.
+But it has been niggling me since those OPP folks posed it on their Blog.
+They have been doing some seasonal research and come to a conclusion with which I must slightly disagree.
+“So what?”, you ask.
 Fair point, but I am going to press on regardless.
 Here’s my guess at the Big Man’s profile.

 First of all, is he Introverted or Extraverted?
 That one’s easy, I’d say.
 He is a man who has happily lived by himself for countless years without any attempt to integrate himself into the wider community.
 He keeps all his thoughts to himself, never attempts to make conversation despite endless opportunities to do so, and likes to do his work at dead of night.
 An Introvert, in my view.